08 Jul Patient Portals Move Patient Care Forward for Eye Care Practices

 Need help increasing patient portal engagement?
 Request a demo to see how MaximEyes EHR and its advanced patient portal tools offer the support you need.

-If you are a current MaximEyes customer, email email@example.com or call 800.920.1940, ext.
+If you are a current MaximEyes customer, email firstname.lastname@example.org or call 800.920.1940, ext.
 6659 for more information on how you can add the EyeClinic.net advanced patient portal tools to your MaximEyes EHR system.
+The advanced patient portal tools are coming soon to MaximEyes.com.